- Utilities Department - Infrastructure

 SNWA Water Smart Landscape Rebates

 Residents can take part in the Southern Nevada Water Authority rebate program to replace non-functional grass with desert landscaping.
 Residential properties, businesses, HOAs and multifamily properties are eligible and can get $3 per square foot of grass removed and replaced with desert landscaping.
-The SNWA also offers a rebate program for 50% off smart controllers.
+Both SNWA and Boulder City offer rebate programs for smart controllers.
 These devices turn off your sprinkler system when it rains to prevent unnecessary overwatering of turf.
-Learn more by visiting www.snwa.com.
+Learn more here for Boulder City's program and by visiting www.snwa.com.

 Utilities Department - Infrastructure